Researchers say there are a number of reasons why alcohol abuse can begin after weight loss surgery.

 Those numbers are growing as the nation gets heavier.
-More than 1 in 3 Americans are obese, and more than 1 in 20 fit the definition for “extreme obesity,” according to statistics from the National Institutes of Health (NIH).
+More than 1 in 3 Americans are obese, and more than 1 in 20 fit the definition for “extreme obesity,” according to

 The oldest procedure, the gastric bypass, remains the “gold standard,” with the longest record of success, Dr. Manish Parikh, head of bariatric surgery at New York University Medical Center, Bellevue Hospital, told Healthline.

 In a bypass, a surgeon first makes a patient’s stomach the size of walnut.
 The stomach is then attached to the middle of the small intestine, bypassing a section that would normally absorb calories.